I have lived in Denmark for almost 2 years, and I wanted to share the things to do in the various cities here.

 Helsingør is around 45 km north of Copenhagen and a 45 minute train away.
 I would definitely recommend visiting Helsingør if you visit Denmark.

 Kronborg is the castle where Shakespeare got his inspiration for Elsinore in Hamlet, and it is my favorite castle to visit.
 The castle has chambers, a ballroom, tapestries, casemates (underground passageways), and Holger Danske (the statue underneath the castle and legend has it he awakes when Denmark is under attack).
 There is also a church and a cannon tower you can go up to see the view of Helsingør and Sweden.
 From June 1st to August 31st there is Hamlet Live where actors play characters from Hamlet and you can interact with them as you tour the castle.
-The price for entry to all areas of the castle is 140 kr.
+The price for entry to all areas of the castle is 145 kr for June-August, and 95 kr for the rest of the year.

 Visit the M/S Maritime Museum of Denmark